A Survey on Multi-Task Learning: MTL Models

 } The regularizer on $\mathbf{W}$ in problem (\ref{equ_MTFS_l21_objective}) is to enforce $\mathbf{W}$ to be row-sparse, which in turn helps select important features.
-In \cite{otj06,otj10}, a path-following algorithm is proposed to solve problem (\ref{equ_MTFS_l21_objective}) and then Liu et al. \cite{ljy09} employ an optimal first-order optimization method to solve it.
+In \cite{otj06}, a path-following algorithm is proposed to solve problem (\ref{equ_MTFS_l21_objective}) and then Liu et al. \cite{ljy09} employ an optimal first-order optimization method to solve it.
 Compared with problem (\ref{equ_MTFL_objective}), we can see that problem (\ref{equ_MTFS_l21_objective}) is similar to the MTFL method without learning the transformation $\mathbf{U}$.
 Lee et al. \cite{lzx10} propose a weighted $\ell_{2,1}$ norm for multi-task feature selection where the weights can be learned as well and problem (\ref{equ_MTFS_l21_objective}) is extended in \cite{rcnr13} to a general case where feature groups can overlap with each other.
 In order to make problem (\ref{equ_MTFS_l21_objective}) more robust to outliers, a square-root loss function is investigated in \cite{gzfy14}.
 Moreover, in order to make speedup, a safe screening method is proposed in \cite{wy15} to filter out useless features corresponding to zero rows in $\mathbf{W}$ before optimizing problem (\ref{equ_MTFS_l21_objective}).
 Liu et al. \cite{lpz09} propose to use the $\ell_{\infty,1}$ norm to select features with the objective function formulated as {

 } A block coordinate descent method is proposed to solve problem (\ref{equ_MTFS_l_infty_1_objective}).
-In general, we can use the $\ell_{p,q}$ norm to select features for MTL and the objective function is formulated as {
+In general, we can use the $\ell_{p,q}$ norm to select features for MTL.

-} In order to keep the convexity of problem (\ref{equ_MTFS_general_objective}), it is required that $p>1$ and $q\ge 1$.
-For the optimization of problem (\ref{equ_MTFS_general_objective}), Vogt and Roth \cite{vr12} propose an active set algorithm to solve the $\ell_{p,1}$ norm regularization efficiently for arbitrary $p$.

-In order to attain a more sparse subset of features, Gong et al. \cite{gyz13} propose a capped-$\ell_{p,1}$ penalty for multi-task feature selection where $p=1$ or 2 and the objective function is formulated as {
+In order to attain a more sparse subset of features, Gong et al. \cite{gyz13} propose a capped-$\ell_{p,1}$ regularizer for multi-task feature selection where $p=1$ or 2 and the objective function is formulated as {